Scrubfowl

-The scrubfowl are the genus Megapodius of the mound-builders, stocky, medium-large chicken-like birds with small heads and large feet in the family Megapodiidae.
-They are found from south-east Asia to north Australia and islands in the west Pacific.
+The scrubfowl are mound-builders (stocky, medium-large chicken-like birds with small heads and large feet in the family Megapodiidae) in the genus Megapodius.
+They are found from Southeast Asia to northern Australia and islands in the west Pacific.

 They do not incubate their eggs with their body heat in the orthodox way, but bury them.
 They are best known for building a massive mound of decaying vegetation, which the male attends, adding or removing litter to regulate the internal heat while the eggs hatch.

 Taxonomy

 The genus Megapodius was introduced in 1823 by the French naturalist Joseph Gaimard.
-He listed several species in his new genus but in 1840 the English naturalist Prideaux John Selby designated the type species as Megapodius freycinet Gaimard, the dusky megapode.
-The genus name combines the Ancient Greek μεγας/megas, μεγαλη/megalē meaning "big" with πους/pous, ποδος/podos meaning "foot".
+He listed several species in his new genus but in 1840 the English naturalist Prideaux John Selby designated the type species as Megapodius freycinet, the dusky megapode.
+The genus name combines the Ancient Greek μεγας (megas), μεγαλη (megalē) meaning "big" with πους (pous), ποδος (podos) meaning "foot".